gigasquid/babar/README.md

 - **println** -  println item & others

-Concatonates the items as a string and prints it out to stdout
+Concatenates the items as a string and prints it out to stdout

 ```clojure
 println "cat" ;=> "cat" (returns nil)